xoxzo/blog.xoxzo.com/content/The Way We Work/cleaning-up-slack-en.md

 enough that anyone new to the team will understand the purpose of the channel.

-We've added a new thing called _temporary channels_ too: These are clearly marked channels that starts with an underscore.
+We've added a new thing called _temporary channels_ too: These are clearly marked channels that start with an underscore.
 These channels are only expected to last one month before it is archived.
 We use these channels when training new hires or when testing something.